jVinc/Positron/readme.md

 ## Templated HTML

-Positron doesn't enforce or make any assumptions on the HTML code, this makes it easy to plug in any particular templating framework you might want to use.
+Pysitron doesn't enforce or make any assumptions on the HTML code, this makes it easy to plug in any particular templating framework you might want to use.
 An example using jinja2 is located in the examples folder.

 [framework]: file://other.md
-[PositronApp]: /documentation/PositronApp.md
+[PysitronApp]: /documentation/PysitronApp.md